Agassiz's Fish

 EDITOR'S NOTE

-This dream-account is brief, but I've included it (and other dream-inspired scientific and technical innovations) to counter a myth I've run across among dream-skeptics.
+This dream-account is brief and secondhand, but I've included it (and other dream-inspired scientific and technical innovations) to counter a myth I've run across among dream-skeptics.
 It goes like this:

 Dream-thinking just isn't scientific.
 The only example you ever hear of is Kekulé and the benzene ring, and he didn't really dream that; it was just a daydream on the bus.Now Kekulé's account of his "dreams" is admittedly florid and imprecise; it's not clear if he slept or was just in a deep reverie (though he later called these "dreams" and surely he ought to know best).
 But in many other cases, there is no such uncertainty.
 Agassiz's dream, Loewi's dream proposing a way to prove nerve impulses are transmitted chemically, Howe's dream leading to the modern sewing machine, Einstein's dream of sledding near the speed of light, Ramanujan's mathematical dreams, Parkinson's dream of the M9 fire-controller that turned the tide against the Luftwaffe--all these and more show dreams to be just as useful in science and technology as they unquestionably are in the arts and humanities.
 But these stories aren't well known at all.